TinoShockwave/Opmodes/FtcRobotController/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes/README.md

  * HotFollowLine.java
  * BeaconClimberAuto.java
  * ColorSensorAutoTest.java
+ * SixWheelDrive.java

 For technical questions regarding the SDK, visit the FTC Technology forum:

   http://ftcforum.usfirst.org/forumdisplay.php?156-FTC-Technology

-In this latest update to the opmodes folder (20150912_001) the following changes should be noted:
+In this latest update to the opmodes folder (20151017_001) the following changes should be noted:

- * Beginning tests on new opmodes java files
+ * End tests on new opmodes java files
-   - Test functionality of sensors on robot
+   - Functionality of sensors on robot fully tested
-   - Begin testing robot movement by driver control
+   - Robot movement by driver control method finished

+ * Start testing with finished chassis and tread-wheels
+   - Begin testing functionality of SixWheelDrive and Color-Sensors
+   - Finalize issues, get ready for manipulator implementation

 Y. Mostafa
-September 12, 2015
+October 17, 2015